Kimoja/uinit/README.md

 uinit
 =====

-Automate the creation of a widget via a configuration object from html attributes
+Automates the creation of widgets based on a configuration object from html attributes

 `````javascript
 /*****************************************************************